-I have now signed eight different contracts with three different agencies, and have spent endless hours on the phone chatting with various recruiters, trying to iron out the nitty gritty details of what their specific agency offers and how they differ from others.
-Figuring all of this out was hard, stressful, and time consuming.
+I have now signed eight different contracts with three different agencies, and have spent endless hours on the phone chatting with various recruiters, trying to iron out the nitty-gritty details of what their specific agency offers and how they differ from others.
+Figuring all of this out was hard, stressful, and time-consuming.
 So while I’m hesitant to put this all out there, after all… everyone has their own unique experiences; I’ve decided transparency is the best policy.
-Plus, because recruiters get payed when you sign a contract, they will of course tell you that they work for the best agency out there.
-And while every agency has its own pros and cons, there are still some that outrank others.
+Plus, because recruiters get paid when you sign a contract, they will, of course, tell you that they work for the best agency out there.
+And while every agency has its pros and cons, there are still some that outrank others.
 And I think it’s time to hear it straight from travel nurses themselves.

 Travel Nurse Agencies I’ve Personally Worked with Ranked Best to Worst